Canford School

 Canford School is a public school (English fee-charging boarding and day school for pupils aged 13–18).
 Situated in 300 acres of parkland near to the market town of Wimborne Minster in Dorset, south west England, it is one of the largest schools by area.

 The school is a member of the Headmasters' and Headmistresses' Conference.
-Called a public school, Canford's fees in 2018 were £12,686 per term for boarders.
-The school is rated outstanding by Ofsted and is consistently ranked among the best co-educational independent schools nationally.
+Called a public school, Canford's fees for the 2023/24 academic year were £15,173 per term for boarders.
+The school is consistently ranked among the best co-educational independent schools nationally.
 In 2014, and again in 2016, Canford was among four runners-up for "Public School of the Year" in the Tatler School Awards and received the top award in 2019.
+In September 2025, Canford was shortlisted for the 2026 'Tatler Schools Guide', along with Eton, Caterham, Brighton and Gresham's, as one of the five best public schools in the country.

 The school has an enrolment of 660 students, the highest in its history, aged between 13 and 18 spread across seven boarding and three day houses.
 Canford School counts among its alumni high-ranking military officers, pioneers in industry, computing, and economics, as well as senior figures in the Arts and Sciences.

 History

-Canford Manor was particularly associated with John of Gaunt, 1st Duke of Lancaster - the third of five surviving sons of Edward III of England.
+Canford Manor was particularly associated with John of Gaunt, 1st Duke of Lancaster – the third of five surviving sons of Edward III of England.
 The Duke exercised great influence over the English throne during the minority of Richard II's reign, and the ensuing periods of political strife.
 Records suggest the Canford Manor was used as a principal residence of John of Gaunt for some time.
 Of that early period, only the Norman church and 14th century refectory known as John O' Gaunt's Kitchen remains.
 The main building, constituting the nucleus of the school, was designed by Edward Blore and later by Sir Charles Barry in the early and mid 1800s.
 The school itself was founded in 1923, having been "provided with a nucleus of boys and staff from a small private school in Weston-super-Mare".

+Results

+In 2024, 73% of GCSE grades were 9–7, and 53% of results were A*/A at A level.

+Inspection

+As of 2024, the school's most recent integrated inspection by the Independent Schools Inspectorate was in 2012.
+The headline judgement for each section except Governance was Excellent; the headline judgement for Governance was Good.
+There was a focussed inspection of compliance, jointly with educational quality, in 2018.
+All compliance standards were met, and educational quality and children's personal development were judged excellent.
+There was a regulatory compliance inspection in 2022, at which the school was found to meet all the standards.